nattyco/software-bounty-program/bounties/Fermat_P2P_Network_V1_Development.md

 ## Timeline

-Based on current workload and resouces available, the delivery date of this bounty will be **To define**.
+Based on current workload and resouces available, the delivery date of this bounty will be **April 2016**.

 ## Evaluation